Sophie de Goede

 Sophie Danielle Johanna de Goede (born 30 June 1999) is a Canadian rugby union player.
-She plays for Canada internationally and played for Saracens in the Premier 15s.
-She captained Canada at the delayed 2021 Rugby World Cup in New Zealand.
+She represents Canada internationally and currently plays for Saracens in Premiership Women's Rugby, previously known as Premier 15s.
+She captained Canada at the delayed 2021 Rugby World Cup in New Zealand and was named World Rugby Women's 15s Player of the Year in 2025.
+De Goede has proven to be an extremely versatile player, proficient in both the second and back rows, as well as being an excellent goalkicker.